Ludwiggle/JWlS/README.md

 ### Usage

 Run `jupyter notebook`, click on the "New" button, and choose "JWLS".
-In order to use it on a cloud compute virtual machine, run `jupyter notebook --no-browser --port=7000` .
-Go back to your local machine and   `ssh -N -f -L  localhost:7000:localhost:7000  <IP>"`.
+In order to use it on a cloud compute virtual machine, run `JWLS_NO_PLAYER=true jupyter notebook --no-browser --port=7000` .
+Go back to your local machine and run `ssh -N -f -L  localhost:7000:localhost:7000  <IP>"`.
 For AWS instances also add the pem.
 For Google Cloud follow their instructions.